monorepo-rocks/monorepo-rocks/apps/create-wrangler-config/PRD.md

 **Step 1: Worker Name**

 - Prompt: "What is your Worker name?"
-- Validation: Must be valid identifier (alphanumeric, hyphens only, max 54 characters)
+- Validation: Must be valid identifier with strict rules:
+  - Alphanumeric characters and hyphens only
+  - Maximum 54 characters
+  - Cannot start or end with a hyphen
+  - Cannot be empty
 - Default: Sanitized name from package.json (if exists), otherwise sanitized directory name
+- Error Handling: If sanitization fails (results in empty string), throws descriptive error

 **Step 2: Feature Selection (Checkbox)**